LaustFaerch/cfar-object-detection/README.md

 * write documentation
 * Add comments/headers to functions
 * K-distribution sometimes fails at the image borders - maybe due to low amount of samples?
+* Move mask_edges to somewhere else
+* check warnings should also be moved somewhere